christroutner/plugin-template-connextcms/README.md

 ### pluginView.js
 pluginView.js is not part of this repository.
 It is a file within ConnextCMS that is responsible for loading plugins into ConnextCMS.
-I has the aspects you should be aware of:
+I has the aspects below that you should be aware of:

 * The meta data stored each plugins pluginSettings.json file is stored globally in global.pluginView.pluginData[].
 Each element in the array represents a plugin.